 I’ve tried a lot of pumpkin bar recipes over the years and I loved the flavor of this one.
 I added some pumpkin spice to pump up the pumpkin flavor a bit.

-My bars were super thick but you could definitely bake them in a larger pan for a thinner and more bar-like dessert.
 And look at that frosting…it’s definitely just good by the spoonful.

 OTHER PUMPKIN RECIPES: